Locations:

 A note from Cleveland Clinic

-Measuring your fundal height is one way your healthcare provider can make sure the fetus's growth is on track.
-If you're told the fetus measures ahead or behind schedule, try not to worry.
+Measuring your fundal height is one way your healthcare provider can make sure the fetus’s growth is on track.
+If you’re told it’s measuring ahead or behind schedule, try not to worry.
 It usually just means an ultrasound or further testing is needed.
-The fetus is more than likely developing perfectly.
-Talk to your healthcare provider if you have any concerns about your fundal height or the size of the fetus.
+Talk to your healthcare provider if you have any concerns about your fundal height.

 Learn more about the Health Library and our editorial process.